rapidsai/rapids.ai/wsl2.md

 1. Install WSL2 and the Ubuntu 20.04 package [using Microsoft's instructions](https://docs.microsoft.com/en-us/windows/wsl/install){: target="_blank"}.
 2. Install the [latest NVIDIA Drivers](https://www.nvidia.com/download/index.aspx){: target="_blank"} on the Windows host.
 3. Install latest Docker Desktop for Windows [according to your applicable licensing terms](https://docs.docker.com/desktop/install/windows-install/){: target="_blank"}.
-4. Log into your WSL2 Linux instance.
+4. Log in to the WSL2 Linux instance.
 5. Generate and run the RAPIDS `docker pull` and `docker run` commands based on your desired configuration [using the RAPIDS Release Selector](https://rapids.ai/start.html#get-rapids){: target="_blank"}.
-6. Inside your docker instance, run this code to check that your RAPIDS installation is working:
+6. Inside the Docker instance, run this code to check that the RAPIDS installation is working:
 	```
 	import cudf
 	print(cudf.Series([1, 2, 3]))